Jrwolf99/BikeApp/bike-app-server/ReadMe.md

 - This server needs node to be able to be runned.
 Download the latest version [here](https://nodejs.org/en/download/).
 - To install the packages for the server to run, type ```npm i```.
-- TODO: To run the server, type node server.js.
+- TODO: To run the server, type npm start.